Contact Lenses in Dartmouth and North Attleboro

 With continued wear, protein and lipid deposits begin to accumulate on the surface of the lens, which weakens its corrective powers and eventually leaves patients with poor vision if worn for too long.
 Following the designated replacement schedule ensures safe and effective vision results.

 Depending on the type of lenses selected, replacements may be needed quarterly, monthly, every 1-2 weeks or daily.
 In between replacements, the lenses will need to be cleaned and disinfected after each use (except for daily wear lenses).
 Your doctor will provide you with specific instructions for the replacement of your lenses.
+Daily replacement contact lenses have become the preferred replacement regimen, fostering the best eye health, comfort, and convenience.

 Schedule an Appointment